Abdusaleh27/AnimatedGitTextDemo/README.md

 # AnimatedGitTextDemo
-Used to demonstrate git/GITHUB work flow
+Used to demonstrate git/GITHUB work flow.